To be approved by Colby to participate in a semester or year long off-campus study program, you must meet certain

 Colby believes that foreign languages are the key to understanding foreign cultures.

 For regions where the spoken language is taught at Colby, students are expected to have completed the equivalent of three semesters (through 127) (Spanish, German, French, Chinese, Japanese, Italien, Russian) prior to study abroad.

 For study in Portuguese-speaking countries (Portugal or Brazil), Colby requires the equivalent of 3 semesters of college level study of Spanish or another romance language.

 In countries where the host language is not English, students are required to study the local language for the duration of the program

 You must be in good academic and social standing to be approved for off-campus study at Colby.
-This means that you may not be on academic probation.
+This means that you may not be on academic probation, disciplinary probation or medical leave.
 If you are on disciplinary probation, please contact us to discuss your options.